Argentina: Thousands march against abortion legalization bill | DW | 29.11.2020

 The last bill was introduced in 2018.
 While it had gained support in the Chamber of Deputies, it was rejected by the Senate.

-In a first for such legislation, the new bill has come as a proposal from President Alberto Fernandez.
-It was also a campaign promise made by Fernandez.
+In a first for such legislation, the new bill has come as a proposal from President Alberto Fernandez — one of his campaign promises.

 Fernandez has said the bill would guarantee "that all women have access to the right to comprehensive health care."